openSUSE/zypp-rfc/accepted/0000-pipelines-api.md

 ```

 This is the base for all asynchronous operations that can be used in a pipeline.
+It can either directly forward the result of its computation to a callback that is registered through `onReady` or store it internally until a callback is registered or `get` is called to obtain it.
 Implementing a async operation is as simple as:

 ```cpp